Our inspirational blog post highlights our top interesting facts about Peru which we think everyone needs to know!

 1. The Inca civilization originated from Peru

-Peru is known as the Land of the Incas, an ancient civilization that came from the Peruvian highlands in the early 1200s.
+Peru is famous for Machu Picchu, an impressive citadel built in the 1400s by the Incas, an ancient civilization that came from the Peruvian highlands in the early 1200s.
 The Incas ruled Peru for over 300 years until the Spanish conquered them in 1572.

 At its peak, the Incas were one of the largest Empires in the world.
 To give you an idea, at its peak, this mighty Empire covered a large chunk of South America beyond Peru including modern-day Ecuador, Bolivia, Argentina, and Chile!